deliveredtechnologies/terraform-maven/README.md

 | tf-cmd-api       | [![Maven Central][maven-badge]][tf-cmd-api]       | [![Maven Snapshot][maven-snapshot-badge]][tf-cmd-api-snapshot]       | Terraform Command API       |
 | tf-maven-starter | [![Maven Central][maven-badge]][tf-maven-starter] | [![Maven Snapshot][maven-snapshot-badge]][tf-maven-starter-snapshot] | Terraform Maven starter POM |

+### Repository Directory Structure
+* examples - Terraform Maven example projects
+  * tf-s3 - A Terraform Maven s3 example project
+  * tf-s3-consumer - An example project that consumes the tf-s3 project as a dependency
+* tf-build-tools - The parent project of tf-maven-plugin, tf-cmd-api and tf-maven-starter
+  * tf-maven-plugin - The Terraform Maven Plugin project
+  * tf-cmd-api - A Java API for Terraform project
+  * tf-maven-starter - A Terraform Maven Plugin Starter POM project

 ### Benefits of the Terraform Maven Plugin
 * Dependency Management
   * Terraform really has no dependency management to speak of.
 Even when you use Terraform Enterprise or some other private